8 Tips To Prepare for Hurricanes in Mexico

 7. During The Storm

 You will hear sounds produced by the wind and rain you have never heard before.
-Have mops, towels, and buckets at the ready if needed.
+Have mops, towels, and buckets ready if needed.
 Close your curtains in case of glass breakage.

 Make rounds of the interior of your home to spot leaks or other perforations on a routine basis.
 Storms don’t always occur during the daylight hours, If you lose power, have your alternate light sources such as candles and a flashlight handy.